 Phoenix Area Service

 The evaporator coil is the indoor coil that absorbs heat from the air.
-Dirty coils, frozen coils, clogged drains, weak airflow, and refrigerant problems can all show up as poor cooling or water leaks.
+Dirty evaporator coils, frozen evaporator coils, weak airflow, warm air from vents, AC water leaks, refrigerant leak concerns, coil cleaning, drain pan problems, and condensate drain issues can all overlap during Phoenix-area AC diagnostics.

 What the evaporator coil does

 Warm indoor air moves across the evaporator coil.
-Refrigerant inside the coil absorbs heat, and the blower sends cooler air back through the ductwork.
+Refrigerant inside the coil absorbs heat, and the blower sends cooler air back through the ductwork and registers.

-- Frozen coil or ice on refrigerant lines
+- Dirty evaporator coil, frozen coil, or ice on refrigerant lines

-- Filter, blower, drain, refrigerant, and duct conditions should be checked
+- Filter, blower, drain, duct, and outdoor-unit conditions should be checked too

 Local service